 - Electronic Items such as radios, TV's, VCR's and cell phones

 - Yard Debris (grass clippings, brush, small twigs, leaves)

-- NOTE: PLASTIC BAGS ARE NEVER ALLOWED IN CO-MINGLED RECYCLING
+- NOTE: Bottles, cans, and containers should be loose, not bagged, for recycling.
+PLASTIC BAGS ARE NEVER ALLOWED IN RECYCLING

-- (Return plastic bags to your local grocery store - click on the link below for more information)
+(Return plastic bags to your local grocery store.)

 Batteries- Keep Them Out of Household Recycling!

 Batteries keep life powered, whether it’s our laptops, power tools, car batteries, or a flashlight- batteries are what keep our modern life running on the go.
 But did you know many batteries contain toxic metals and corrosive materials that can be released into the environment when improperly disposed of?
 These toxic metals can pollute our soil and water, potentially harming fish, wildlife and even humans.
 In addition, although recyclable, batteries have their own separate recycling programs and can become a hazard when they end up in household recycling with plastic, metal, and glass where they don’t belong (and will be landfilled).
 Batteries that improperly end up in household recycling bins can become damaged in trucks during transport or at recycling facilities not designed to handle batteries and can cause dangerous fires.
 You have the power to protect the environment and keep workers and firefighters safe from the hazards of improper end of life battery disposal by recycling right!

 To properly dispose of batteries take the following steps

 - Never put any batteries in your household recycling bin with your plastic, metal, glass and paper

 - Identify if your batteries are single-use, rechargeable, or lead-acid batteries